 Regular attendance at school is crucial for the achievement of successful student outcomes.
-To this effect, Hampton Park Secondary College has Attendance Policies for the Junior and Senior school: Student Attendance Years 7-9 and Student Attendance Years 10-12.
-In the Senior school in particular VCAA also has attendance requirements for VCE, VET and VCAL students which are stipulated in the policy.
+To this effect, Hampton Park Secondary College has Attendance Policies for the Junior, Middle and Senior Schools.
+In the Senior School in particular, the VCAA also has attendance requirements for VCE, VET and VCAL students, which are stipulated in the policy.

 In addition, new state government laws compel all persons under the age of 17 in the State to attend school for 200 days per year.
 Parent/guardians of a student under the age of 17 are required by law to ensure school age children attend school as required.
 As of 1 March 2014, the Government has amended the law to provide for the Regional Director in each of the 4 Regions across the State to issue substantial fines for parents who do not meet their legal obligations in this matter.
 The aim of Government in making these changes to the law are to reinforce the importance of education for young persons.